pearman/pear-script/README.md

 # Description
 ## All Primitives are Tables

-All primitives including numbers, strings, and booleans are tables.
+All primitives (numbers, strings, and booleans) are tables.
 That means that in order to operate on them we need to call their encapsulated methods.
 Let's look at some examples.

-Perhaps we want to verify that 1 + 2 is equal to to 3.
+Perhaps we want to verify that 1 + 2 is equal to 3.
 This could be written:

 ```ruby
 1.+(2).is(3).print() # Prints 'true'